 We have not achieved profitability since our inception and we expect to continue to incur net losses and negative cash flows from operations for the foreseeable future.
-We expect our cash expenditures to continue to be significant in the near term as we seek to commercialize OLINVYK, advance clinical development of TRV07, continue clinical development of TRV250, and continue IND-enabling work for TRV045.
+We expect our cash expenditures to continue to be significant in the near term as we begin to commercialize OLINVYK, advance clinical development of TRV027, continue clinical development of TRV250, and continue IND-enabling work for TRV045.
 Over the next twelve months, we anticipate that our total operating expenses will increase compared to the previous twelve months.

-We believe that our cash and cash equivalents as of June 30, 2020, together with interest thereon, will be sufficient to fund our operating expenses, and capital expenditure requirements through year-end 2021.
+We believe that our cash and cash equivalents as of September 30, 2020, together with interest thereon, will be sufficient to fund our operating expenses, and capital expenditure requirements through the fourth quarter of 2022.
 Our anticipated operating expenses involve significant risks and uncertainties and are dependent on our current assessment of the extent and costs of activities required to commercialize OLINVYK.
 In the future, we anticipate that we will need to raise substantial additional financing to fund our operations.
 To meet these requirements, we may seek to sell equity or convertible securities in public or private transactions that may result in significant dilution to our stockholders.
+In August 2020, we issued 25,000,000 shares of our common stock, at an offering price of \$2.30 per share, in a registered underwritten public offering.
 In February 2019, we issued 10,000,000 shares of our common stock, at an offering price of \$1.00 per share, in a registered direct offering.
-In June 2018, we filed a \$175.0 million shelf registration statement, which includes the \$50.0 million HCW ATM Program, of which there was approximately \$12.1 million of available capacity as of June 30, 2020.
+In June 2018, we filed a \$175.0 million shelf registration statement, which includes the \$50.0 million HCW ATM Program, of which there was approximately \$5.0 million of available capacity as of September 30, 2020.
 We may offer and sell shares of our common stock under the existing registration statement or any registration statement we may file in the future.
 If we raise additional funds through the issuance of convertible securities, these securities could have rights senior to those of our common stock and could contain covenants that restrict our operations.